aizlewood/2016/content/2-articles/112-content-first-why-you-should-develop-your-content-before-you-design-your-website/article.md

-title: Content first: why you should develop your content before you design your website
+Title: Content first: why you should develop your content before you design your website

 ----

-date: 2011-09-15 10:21
+Date: 2011-09-15

 ----

-text:
+Text:

 Should websites be built around the content, or should content be created to fit the design?
 Here’s an argument for creating content first – or at least <em>thinking</em> about content first.